Nyerguds/MobiusMapEditor/README.md

 Some ideas that might get implemented in the future:

+* A function to place random equivalent tiles.
+* The ability to change a map's theater.
 * A copy & paste function.
 * Use classic graphics, making it independent from the Remaster.
-* Ability to change a map's theater.